Bishop's Stortford College: College facilities

-The FS Young Library was built in 1936 as a permanent memorial to FS Young, college headmaster from 1900 to 1931.
+The FS Young Library was built in 1936 as a memorial to FS Young, college headmaster from 1900 to 1931.
 Since 1992 it has been run by qualified librarians and is fully supervised for 70 hours a week to provide research and study facilities and assistance for pupils and staff.
-It is also home to an extensive archive of college records, publications, photographs, cuttings, and memorabilia including old uniforms from the college's early days.
+It has an archive of college records, publications, photographs, cuttings, and memorabilia including old uniforms from the college's early days.

-Sports facilities include a sports hall, fitness centre and indoor pool, officially opened in 2002 by Olympian swimmer Duncan Goodhew.
+Sports facilities include a sports hall, fitness centre and indoor pool, opened in 2002 by Olympian swimmer Duncan Goodhew.
 The playing fields cover more than 100 acres, including twelve rugby pitches, seven cricket squares and sixteen cricket nets, three grass hockey pitches, five football pitches and a grass running track.
 There are also two floodlit AstroTurf hockey pitches hockey, all-weather surface courts for netball and tennis and a multi-use games area.

 The college has been included in The Cricketer magazine's guide to cricket's top 100 schools in England since 2017 and the Prep School is in the top 50 for the first time in the 2021 edition.
 In 2020 it became an MCC Foundation Cricket Hub, providing free cricketing facilities and coaching to state-educated young cricketers.

 The Grade II listed Memorial Hall has been used for assemblies, concerts and special events since it was formally opened in 1922 by Sir Arthur Quiller-Couch.
 Designed by architect Bertram Clough Williams-Ellis (creator of the Italianate village of Portmeirion in North Wales), it was built to commemorate the 62 former college boys who had died in the First World War.
-The doors were given in memory of EA Knight, a popular master killed on active service in Belgium in 1917.
+The doors were given in memory of EA Knight, a master killed on active service in Belgium in 1917.
 A second Roll of Honour was added in 1949, inscribed with the names of a further 92 former students who died while serving in the Second World War.
 Wooden chairs in the hall had names individually carved for dedication.

 The Ferguson Building, opened in 2007 and named after Old Stortfordian Professor John Ferguson, who was a founding member of the Open University, provides a lecture theatre for up to 180 people, meeting room, ICT suite and sixth form social centre.
 It is built on the site of the old indoor swimming pool and retains some of its original features.
-It hosts the Ferguson Lectures, which focus on contemporary issues and are open to the public; speakers have included former archbishop of Canterbury Dr Rowan Williams; Jason Cowley, editor of the New Statesman; Brendan Simms, Professor of History of International Relations at Peterhouse, Cambridge; Jonathan Bartley, co-leader of the Green Party of England and Wales; the late Tony Benn, politician; and writer and historian Tom Holland.
+It hosts the Ferguson Lectures, which focus on contemporary issues and are open to the public.

-Other facilities include the purpose-built Charles Edwards Centre, which houses ICT, physics and design and technology, and the Walter Strachan Art Centre, which has a sculpture studio, workshop, gallery space, IT suite, sixth form studio and departmental library.
+Other facilities include the purpose-built Charles Edwards Centre, which houses ICT, physics and design and technology, and the Walter Strachan Art Centre, which has a sculpture studio, workshop, gallery space, IT suite, sixth-form studio and departmental library.